 If you’re looking to avoid single-use kitchen items, then after plastic wrap replacements, parchment paper replacements is actually a very easy step!

 I never baked with parchment paper growing up.
-I’m not sure I even bought any until I started watching cooking shows in grad school and then other food blogs.
+I’m not sure I even bought any until I started watching cooking shows in grad school and then reading other food blogs.

-Then I couldn’t imagine living without it because my all time favorite lemon almond biscotti recipe used it.
+Then I couldn’t imagine living without it because my all time favorite almond biscotti recipe used it.

 Then I learned about silpat baking pats and have never looked back!